 - You’re registered blind or severely sight impaired

-Please contact your local council to find full eligibility criteria and how to apply.
+Contact your local council to find full eligibility criteria and apply for the English National Concessionary Travel Scheme.

-Scotland – National Entitlement Card: The scheme provides free travel on registered local and long-distance bus services throughout Scotland, at any time of day for any number of journeys, for those aged 60 and over, as well as for eligible disabled people who live in Scotland.
-You are eligible for the card if you:
+The National Entitlement Card provides free travel on registered local and long-distance bus services throughout Scotland, at any time of day for any number of journeys, for those aged 60 and over, as well as for eligible disabled people who live in Scotland.
+You are eligible for the Card if you:

 - Get the higher rate of the mobility component of Disability Living Allowance